Shozon-Roy/Gradientify.V2/README.md

 3. You can use the following options:
    - **Generate Palette**: Create a new random gradient palette.
    - **Refresh**: Generate a fresh gradient for the display.
+   - - **Multiple Export Formats**: Save your gradients as PNG, JPG, or SVG
    - **Copy CSS Code**: Copy the CSS gradient code for immediate use.
 4. Use the provided HSLA values for further gradient customization.